MicroEJ/docs/index.rst

 - The `Application Developer Guide <ApplicationDeveloperGuide/index.html>`_ presents Java applications development and debugging tools
 - The `Platform Developer Guide <PlatformDeveloperGuide/index.html>`_ teaches you how to integrate a C Board Support as well as simulation configurations
 - The `Kernel Developer Guide <KernelDeveloperGuide/index.html>`_ introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows
+- The `Tutorials <Tutorials/index.html>`_ gives you access to tutorials for developing in the MicroEJ envrionment.

 .. toctree::
    :maxdepth: 2